Washim-RaJa/EduVerse/README.md

-This is a multipage educational website which is developed using HTML, CSS and JavaScript
+This is a multipage and fully responsive educational website which is developed using HTML, CSS and JavaScript.